 - Check-Out - NORTH DIVISION: We plan to have a check-out boat with flag opposite side of channel from Morehead City port wall on the eastern side of no wake zone, just inside no wake zone.
 Entrants must check-out, in order to be eligible for competition that particular day.
 Check-out will be manned from 6:30am until 8:00am; boats checking out after 8:00am must do so with designated officials at the weigh-in location at The Big Rock Landing.
 It is the responsibility of the entrant to verify his boat has been checked out in order to be eligible for competition that particular day.

 - Check-Out - SOUTH DIVISION: Check out will be held near the east end of Southport no wake zone.
 Entrants must check-out in order to be eligible for competition that particular day.
 Check out boat will be on location from 6:30am-8:00am; boats checking out after 8:00am must proceed to weigh in offload location to be inspected and checked out.
 It is the responsibility of the entrant to verify his boat has been checked out in order to be eligible for competition that particular day.

 - Each boat in tournament competition will receive a check out number at Captains Meeting.
 Boats will check out in numerical order 1-60.
 With the exception of the 1st checkout spot (Team of Year) 2-60 will be based on current power rankings leading in to scheduled event.

 - Tournament officials will monitor VHF 72 during competition hours.
-VHF 16 is to be kept open for emergency calls and Coast Guard assistance.

 - The tournament committee reserves the right to inspect any boat entered in competition, including an on board inspection.